-So you’re on the verge of retiring and you haven’t even started to create a financial strategy.
-Here’s a short and easy list of steps to take to help you get started.
+If you’re on the verge of retiring but still haven’t started to create a financial strategy for living in retirement, here’s a short and easy list of tips to help you get started.

-Calculate your assets.
-Even if you haven’t saved much, take a few minutes to add up what you do have—pension, 401(k), savings account, investments, mattress money, etc.—and roughly project how much you think it will grow by the time you retire.
+Even if you haven’t saved much, take a few minutes to add up what you do have: pension, 401(k), savings account, investments, mattress money, etc. Roughly project how much you think it will grow by the time you retire.
 It may not be much, and calculating the amount could be a cold dose of reality, but you’ve got to start somewhere.

-Plan for the unplanned.
 Over the last decade or so, many of us have been taken by surprise by an assortment of unexpected circumstances.
 Consider setting a little aside for emergencies within your monthly or annual budget.
-It never hurts to put money away for a rainy day—even in retirement.
-Having enough set aside to cover 3 to 6 months of your expenses ought to get you through almost anything.
+It never hurts to put money away for a rainy day, even in retirement.
+Having enough set aside to cover three to six months of your expenses is a good start.

-Consider your health.
 Being aware of your health is vital to enjoying a successful retirement.
 More than ever, health care provisions and costs will play an important part in your life.
-Medicare offers some great benefits to retirees, so make sure you apply on time if you are planning to take advantage of it—applying late can result in delayed benefits and higher premiums.
+Medicare offers some great benefits to retirees, so make sure you apply on time if you are eligible for it; applying late can result in delayed benefits and higher premiums.

 This material is for informational purposes only.
 Neither New York Life nor its agents provide tax, legal, or accounting advice.
 Please consult your own tax, legal, or accounting professional before making any decisions.